awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 You can use path conditions to define rules that forward requests to different target groups based on the URL in the request \(also known as *path\-based routing*\)\.

 Each path condition has one path pattern\.
-If the URL in a request matches the path pattern in a listener rule exactly, the request is routed using that rule\.
+If the URL in a request, including any query parameters, matches the path pattern in a listener rule exactly, the request is routed using that rule\.

 A path pattern is case\-sensitive, can be up to 128 characters in length, and can contain any of the following characters\.
 You can include up to three wildcard characters\.
 + A–Z, a–z, 0–9